 Inkstand

 A model of Maharaja’s elaborate Barge that the King sailed on the Ganges with.
-It was an Inkstand in the shape of the boat coming apart into 19 different pieces.
-Containing silver-gilt thread, silk, sapphires and diamonds, gold, enamel, pearls, rubies, glass.
+It was an Inkstand in the shape of a boat coming apart into 19 different pieces.
+Containing silver-gilt thread, silk, sapphires and diamonds, gold, enamel, pearls, rubies, and glass.
 Given to the Prince by Ishwari Prasad Narayan Singh Maharaja of Benares.

 Address cases & caskets